61. The Giver

 Many other positive themes in this movie make it poignant and inspiring.
 Even those who are different or have disabilities are shown to be important and worth living.
 Love, hope, passion, caring for others, nature – there are so many important elements of life that are upheld as noble and beautiful things.
 I could go on for paragraphs about the wonderful aspects of this film, but I will end there and encourage you to see it.

 Cautions: This film is rated PG-13 for some intense scenes as well as mature themes.
 The violence is very brief but a bit jarring at times.
 Several people die or are nearly killed in usually bloodless but emotionally difficult ways.
-Otherwise, The Giver is pretty clean and a great movie for tweens and anyone older.

 Rarely do I enjoy a movie even close to as much as the book it is adapted from originally.
 The Giver is one of the few exceptions.
 Although Lowry’s novel still trumps the film, the script and authenticity to the author’s intent make this movie so wonderful.
 Plus, I caught so much more about the importance of emotions by watching it on a screen.
 Please, even if you usually hate movies based on literary works, give this film a try.
 It is a powerful, brave light of hope that shines amid many recent films filled with darkness and despair.